tytydraco/yessleep/out/I_let_a_stranger_take_a_picture_of_my_family_Now_he_wants_more.md

 They rammed us.

-NOT the other way around.

 The car flipped three times with my family inside.
-We landed somewhere on the side of the road.
-Even through all of the blood, chaos, and screaming, I could still see them taking pictures before the ambulances arrived.
+And even through all of the blood, chaos, and screaming...

+I could still see them taking pictures before the ambulances arrived.

 [Part three.](https://www.reddit.com/r/nosleep/comments/129k9fa/i_let_a_stranger_take_a_picture_of_me/)